rbraband521/Sequelize-Model-Associations/Associations.md

   * Calling sequelize.define(modelName, attributes, options)
   * Extending Model and calling init(attributes, options)

-Both seem to be functionally equal (sequelize.init actually calls Model.init) however I prefered extending the Model, it felt like a more intuitive and concise way to define the model. *Upon extra research it seems extending the model is the newer method so this will probably have more longevity for support.
+Both seem to be functionally equal (sequelize.define actually calls Model.init) however I prefered extending the Model, it felt like a more intuitive and concise way to define the model. *Upon extra research it seems extending the model is the newer method so this will probably have more longevity for support.
 The following example will reflect the latter definition.*

  I would suggest using the Sequelize CLI to create your models.
 Here is an example of creating a User and a Course model.
 When you generate the models using Sequelize CLI, the corresponding migration file is also created.